-The Company has an equity method investment that is a variable interest in a variable interest entity, the Company is not the primary beneficiary and therefore does not consolidate the investee.
-The Company's potential maximum loss exposure related to this unconsolidated investment totaled \$25.3 million as of June 30, 2021, which represents the carrying value of the Company's investment and is recorded in Other non-current assets in the Company's Consolidated Balance Sheets.
-In addition, as of June 30, 2021, the Company has a future commitment to fund this investee for up to an additional \$7.0 million if certain future funding milestones are met.
-Additional funding provided by the Company to the investee as a result of meeting the future funding milestones would increase the Company's corresponding potential maximum loss exposure by that amount.
+The Company has an equity method investment that is a variable interest in a variable interest entity.
+The Company is not the primary beneficiary and therefore does not consolidate the investee.
+The Company's potential maximum loss exposure related to its unconsolidated investment in this variable interest entity totaled \$42.7 million as of June 30, 2022, which represents the carrying value of the Company's investment.

-In addition, as of June 30, 2021, the Company also has a future commitment to fund \$2.0 million to one of the Company's other investees.
+In addition, as of June 30, 2022, the Company also has a future commitment to fund \$0.9 million to one of the Company's other investees.